ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-write-secure-ballerina-code.md

 Authorization failure
 ```

-'Admin' user will be able to invoke the service:
+'Admin' users will be able to invoke the service:

 ```
 curl -k -v -u admin:password https://localhost:9091/hello